Reasonate

 Five Moves to Advance the Dialogue

-1. Assert a claim.
+1. Assert a claim / Ask a question.

-More about asserting a claim.
+More about asserting a claim / asking a question.

-A quick video about asserting a claim.
+A quick video about asserting a claim and asking a question.

 2. Support a claim.